Maybe you have experienced that awkward moment in a conversation when you have a chance to share your faith, yet the right words don’t come.

 - Do you think Peter had a preplanned word order when he unexpectedly talked to Cornelius about Jesus?

-Rather, we need to have the confidence of Paul as seen in 1 Corinthians 2:4-5 (NIV)
+Rather than trusting in my words or hoarding all apologetic knowledge, I have developed the confidence of Paul as seen in 1 Corinthians 2:4-5,

-My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit’s power, so that your faith might not rest on human wisdom, but on God’s power.
+My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit’s power, so that your faith might not rest on human wisdom, but on God’s power.1 Corinthians 2:4-5, NIV

-4 Practices to break through the fear: “I don’t know what to say”
+4 Practices to Overcome the Fear: “I don’t know what to say”

-In my own personal evangelism experience, the 4 practices below have helped me overcome the fear of “I don’t know what to say.”
+In my own personal evangelism experience, the 4 practices below have helped me overcome the paralysis of “I don’t know what to say.”

 1. Have current God at work stories, or stories of what God is doing in your life now.